KaiEkkrin/afk/README.txt

  - Boost (AFK currently links with boost_chrono, boost_random, boost_system and boost_thread.
 I used version 1.53)
  - SConstruct, the python build system.

-AFK has been tested and is known to work on Nvidia Fermi based graphics cards using the binary "nvidia" driver, and AMD VLIW5 graphics cards using the binary "fglrx" driver.
-It is known not to work on Intel integrated graphics at the current time.
+I have tested AFK on Nvidia Fermi based GPUs using the binary "nvidia" driver, and an AMD VLIW5 GPU using the binary "fglrx" driver.
+It doesn't work on Intel integrated graphics at the current time.
 Some day I hope to make it run on a broader range of hardware and operating systems.

 Build and run example: